jrnold/r4ds-exercise-solutions/docs/functions.md

   said(Good_Fairy,
       c("Little bunny Foo Foo",
         "I don't want to see you",
-        "Scooping up the field mice"
+        "Scooping up the field mice",
         "And bopping them on the head.")
 }